noman1811048/django-ollama-rewriter/README.md

 ## Installation

-Before proceeding with the installation of this project, please make sure you have already set up and run the `Django_assignment` project.
+Before proceeding with the installation of this project, please ensure that the DjangoAssignment project has been set up and is running.
+Additionally, make sure that both DjangoAssignment and django-ollama-rewriter are in the same directory.

 GitHub repository: https://github.com/noman1811048/djangoAssignment.git

 1. Clone the repository: